daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Drives Like A Maniac

-Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don’t think about the risks when you’re behind the wheel.
+Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don't think about the risks when you're behind the wheel.

 (Someone who Drives Like a Maniac needs access to a vehicle.)